JawadAr/jawadar.github.io/README.md

-# Hi!
-I am Jawad
+# I work as a Principle Data Engineer for a firm in the UK

-This webstie is about my professional journey
+I have a lot to share about what I learned throughout my career, hope it would help you in your work as well!